casper-devrel/docs-redux/cspr-docs/docs/concepts/design/p2p.md

 ## Gossiping {#communications-gossiping}

-Multiple types of objects are gossipped, the most prominent ones being blocks, transactions, and endpoints (see [Identity](#identity)).
+Multiple types of objects are gossipped, the most prominent ones being blocks, deploys, and endpoints (see [Identity](#identity)).
 Each of these objects is immutable and can be identified by a unique hash.

 Gossiping is a process of distributing a value across the entire network without directly sending it to each node.
 This process allows only a subset of nodes to be connected to the original sender and spreading the bandwidth and processing requirements across the network at the cost of latency and overall bandwidth consumed.